TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 30/Ezekiel 30.3.md

 ---

-For the day is near, even the day of Jehovah is near; it shall be a day of clouds, a time of the nations.
+For the day is near, even the day of Yahweh is near; it shall be a day of clouds, a time of the nations.